 6. Frosted Glam With Winter Whites

-I’ve used frosted greenery before, and the warm micro-LEDs made a much softer glow than I expected.
+I’ve seen frosted greenery paired with warm micro-LEDs, and the glow comes out much softer than you’d expect.
 It’s a great option if you want a winter look that still feels elegant and not overly bright.

 What to Include